MacMailler/QuickMacro/README.md

 # QuickMacro
 GTA Online useful macros
 This is a fork from https://github.com/MacMailler/QuickMacro that I reworked to do what I want it to do.
 Big Thanks to MacMailler for creating QuickMacro.

+Features like sound when enabling QuickMacro/CEO Mode or Empty session are coming from Kezoura (https://github.com/kezoura/GTAO-Macro)

 ### Installation and using
 1. [Download](https://github.com/Liscum/QuickMacro/raw/master/QuickMacro.exe) latest version